Skip to main content

 SHORT ANSWER

 CrewAI's strength is role separation.
-Use it for billing too.
+Use it for the wallet too.

 This shape also makes audit trails clearer.
-When a payment goes through, you know which agent requested it (the biller) and which work agents the payment unlocked (the downstream tasks).
-Single-agent integrations conflate the two and make per-flow billing analytics harder.
+When USDC moves, you know exactly which agent moved it (the treasurer) and which task it was for (the one that handed off to it).
+Single-agent integrations blur that line and make per-task spend analytics harder.

 INSTALLATION